-- D6.
-If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale): 2.0 - D7.
-If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale): 2.0 - D8.
-List any other application requirements specific to transfer applicants: Students for whom English is their second language are required to take the TOEFL, IELTS, or MELAB examination.
+D7.
+If a minimum college grade point average is required of transfer applicants, specify

+Students for whom English is their second language are required to take the TOEFL, IELTS, or MELAB examination.
 International students must fill out and complete the international student application and process.
-For additional information, please visit: www.bellarmine.edu
+For additional information, please visit www.bellarmine.edu.